Scheduling Policies for AoI Minimization with Timely Throughput Constraints: Simulation Results

-In this section, we provide results to study the performance of our proposed algorithm in terms of the average value of the \ac{AoI} and the convergence regarding the timely throughput requirements.
+In this section, we provide results to study the performance of the \ac{pfDPP}, which is proved to be near-optimal, in terms of the average value of the \ac{AoI} and the convergence regarding the timely throughput requirements.
 We investigate how different values of the weight factor $V$ can affect both the value of \ac{AoI} and the convergence of the algorithm.
 For the following results, we consider the Gilbert-Elliot channel, with $p_{11,1}=p_{11,2}=0.9$, and $p_{01,1}=p_{01,2}=0.6$.
 The length of the frame, $T$, is $20$ time slots, and the number of arrived packets at the beginning of every frame, $K$, is equal to $15$ packets.
 We consider that the maximum value of the \ac{AoI}, $A_\text{max} = 20$.
 The timely throughput requirements are $q=12$ packets/frame or $q/T=0.6$ packet/slot.
-We run each experiment for $0.5\times 10^6$ time slots, and we use MATLAB environment to perform our simulations.
+We run each experiment for $0.5\times 10^6$ time slots, and we use MATLAB to perform our simulations.

 In Fig. \ref{Fig:AoIThroughput}, we provide the average value of \ac{AoI} for different values of $V$ as well as the convergence of the timely throughput constraints.
 In Fig. \ref{fig:ageallvge}, we compare the average value of \ac{AoI} of five sample paths with that of one sample-path.
 We observe that the values are quite close to each other.
 Therefore, the algorithm offers high performance regarding robustness.
 Furthermore, it is shown that the \ac{AoI} reaches its minimum value even for small values of $V$.
 We see that for values of $V$ larger than $5$ the change of the value of the average \ac{AoI} is negligible.
-On the other hand, we observe that the convergence of the algorithm regarding the timely throughput constraints changes dramatically as $V$ increases, as shown in Fig. \ref{fig:thrconvge} and Fig. \ref{fig:thrconvlongge}.
-The performance of the algorithm regarding the convergence is also shown in Figs. \ref{fig:zevolutiongelong} and \ref{fig:zevolutionge}.
-We see that for large values of $V$, for example, $V=150$, the algorithm needs long time to stabilize the virtual queue because the value of the virtual queue becomes larger than the term of \ac{AoI} after many slots.
-Therefore, the algorithm starts scheduling user $2$ when the virtual queue takes a large value.
-More specifically, the length of the virtual queue remains around a value after $2.5\times 10^4$ time slots.
-Therefore, it is more beneficial for the system to choose a value of $V$ that is small, for example, $5$.
+On the other hand, we observe that the convergence of the algorithm regarding the timely throughput constraints changes dramatically as $V$ increases, as shown in Fig. \ref{fig:thrconvlongge}.

 In Fig. \ref{fig:distribtionAoI}, we provide results for the distribution of the \ac{AoI} obtained by simulations for different values of $V$.
 In Fig. \ref{fig:agedistrv0ge}, we observe that the \ac{AoI} reaches the maximum value because its weight is zero.
 Therefore, the algorithm schedules user $2$ as long as its queue is non empty.
 After emptying the queue of user $2$, the scheduler schedules user $1$ if there are remaining slots.
 For values larger or equal than $5$, in Figs. \ref{fig:agedistrv5ge}, \ref{fig:agedistrv10ge}, \ref{fig:agedistrv100ge}, we observe that the \ac{AoI} never reaches its maximum value.
 Instead, the values of \ac{AoI} fluctuate mainly in the range of $1-5$.